Warped Tour: Sponsorship

 The Vans Warped Tour was sponsored by Vans, and in the final years Journeys joined as sponsor.
 Kevin Lyman was offered sponsorship from Calvin Klein before eventually working with Vans.
 The tour also was sponsored by Samsung, which enabled the bands and fans to interact with one another.
 The schedule for the day was sent out to fans on the day of their show.
 Samsung also sponsored a reverse day care for the Warped tour, which let parents cool off while their children watched their favorite bands.
-Warped Tour also partnered with other technology companies like Cingular Wireless, Apple Computer and others.
-This enabled these companies to reach to younger audiences.
+Warped Tour also partnered with other technology companies like Cingular Wireless, Apple Computer, and others.
+This enabled these companies to reach younger audiences.
 The communications manager from Memorex said that Warped Tour let them reach a younger demographic because of the music that these people are "passionate about."
 At one point in time, Warped Tour also provided internet access to attendees while at the festival.
 Chaos Mobile was formed by Kevin Lyman and John Reese of Freeze Artist Management.

 Activism and philanthropy

-Activism was a major component of the Vans Warped Tour and allowed for non-profit organizations such as Invisible Children, To Write Love on Her Arms, Shirts for a Cure, Keep a Breast Foundation, and Hope for the Day to advocate about their causes.
+Activism was a major component of the Vans Warped Tour and allowed non-profit organizations to advocate for their causes, such as Invisible Children, To Write Love on Her Arms, Shirts for a Cure, Keep a Breast Foundation, and Hope for the Day.
 Other causes presented at Warped Tour were Music Saves Lives and Earth Echo.
 Earth Echo promoted recycling and provided a solar-powered stage.
 Keep A Breast was another organization on the Vans Warped Tour.
 Keep A Breast educates women about breast cancer and preventative measures against the disease.
 The organization worked in conjunction with the Girlz Garage on the Vans Warped Tour.
 People who donated to the cause were given T-shirts signed by artists on the tour to spread awareness of breast cancer.

 Since 2001, the traveling tour was affiliated with People for the Ethical Treatment of Animals (PETA), including food vendors and booths that distributed information about animal rights and veganism.

 In March 2016, it was announced that Warped Tour would team up with A Voice for the Innocent to address the issue of sex crimes in the music scene.
 The Vans Warped Tour contributed 25 cents from every ticket sold to an organization called Hollywood Heart.
 Warped Tour also gave money to the relief efforts for Hurricane Katrina.
 Warped Tour and the Taste of Chaos (a festival) worked together to contribute $500,000.